Vecnavium/Vecnavium/README.md

 KressentHosting
 ---
-I noew run a Vareity Game Hosting Service called KressentHosting!
+I now run a Vareity Game Hosting Service called KressentHosting!
 All low pricing, affordable, stable and swifty servers with efficient servers.
 Feel free to visit the KressentHosting website https://kressenthosting.com and here is the KressentHosting Discord Server https://discord.gg/9YxethuYUA